EricPascolo/CHECK/README.md

 6) The check_core["module"] object contains, if present, the method to call Module Environment into **CHECK**, after check if the object is not  `Null`, is callable in this way: `self.check_core["module"]('load','openmpi')`

+7) The file `help.md` must be present, otherwise **CHECK** don't recognize the test.
+In the help file, insert the instructions to install and use the test, specifying the input file and the parameters that can be changed; this will be displayed via the `--checklist` flag or with an MD file reader.

-7) Before writing new code, check what is in **checktest** template and if you think your code could be usefull to the others add to the template.
+8) Before writing new code, check what is in **checktest** template and if you think your code could be usefull to the others add to the template.

 ***